PhuongTieuOp/Plotly-Dashboard/README.md

 ## Delivery:

-Upon selecting a tester (participant) from the dropdown box, its corresponding details will be displayed, a bar chart shows top 10 samples, a gauge chart shows wash frequence of the tester, a bubble chart shows sample sizes (bubble size) and types exist in the belly button.
+Upon selecting a tester (participant) from the dropdown box, his or her corresponding details will be displayed, a bar chart shows top 10 samples, a gauge chart shows wash frequence of the tester, a bubble chart shows sample sizes (bubble size) and types exist in the belly button.

 ### Tools: